-When protection orders reach the criminal justice system, defendants (known as “respondents” in civil cases) face hearings that put considerable consequences on the table, including highly restrictive terms, reputational harm, loss of civil rights, and potential for criminal charges and penalties for violations.
+When protection orders reach the criminal justice system, defendants (known as “Respondents” in civil cases) face hearings that put serious consequences on the table, including highly restrictive terms, reputational harm, loss of civil rights, and criminal penalties for violations.

-If you have been accused of violating a protection order in Ohio (also referred to as a restraining order), you have rights and options.
-Let our proven attorneys protect them.
+If you are a target of a protection order in Ohio (also referred to as a restraining order), you have rights and options.
+Let our nationally-recognized attorneys protect them.
 Call for a consultation.

-Protection orders are a type of temporary court order which place specific terms and restrictions upon individuals.
+Protection orders are a type of temporary court order which impose specific terms and restrictions.
 Typically, they prevent a named individual from being within a certain distance of the person seeking the order, contacting an alleged victim, patronizing their place of employment, and other similar conduct.
 They may also restrict a person’s civil rights, including their right to own firearms.

-- CPO: A Domestic Violence Civil Protection Order (CPO) is issued by a domestic relations court to protect alleged victims of incidents involving family or household members.
-CPOs last longer (up to 5 years) than criminal protection orders, and may address matters of child custody and support.
+- DV Civil Protection Order (DV CPO): A DV CPO (O.R.C.
+3113.31) is issued by a domestic relations court to protect alleged victims of incidents involving family or household members.
+CPOs last longer (up to 5 years) than criminal protection orders, and may address child custody and support.
 Though they are civil orders, violating a CPO is a crime, and respondents who violate terms can be arrested, fined, or incarcerated.

-- DVTPO: Domestic Violence Temporary Protection Orders (O.R.C. § 2919.26) are issued by criminal courts when alleged victims file criminal complaints accusing a defendant of domestic violence, or a sexually oriented offense between family or household members.
-As with CPOs, violating a DVTPO is a crime, and may result in fines, incarceration, or revocation of bail.
-DVTPOs last only until criminal cases have concluded, or until a CPO, based on the same facts, is issued by a domestic relations court.
+- DV Temporary Protection Order (DV TPO): DV TPOs (O.R.C. § 2919.26) are issued by criminal courts when alleged victims file complaints accusing a defendant of domestic violence or a sexually oriented offense between family or household members.
+Violating a DV TPO is a crime and may result in fines, incarceration, or revocation of bail.
+DV TPOs last only until criminal cases conclude, or until a CPO based on the same facts is issued by a domestic relations court.

-- CRPO: A Criminal Protection Order (O.R.C. § 2903.213) is issued by a criminal court for victims of assault, sexually related offenses, or other violent crimes.
+- Criminal Protection Order (CrPO): A CrPO (O.R.C. § 2903.213) is issued by a criminal court for victims of assault, sexually related offenses, or other violent crimes.
 It does not require a defendant to be a family or household member.
 A CRPO remains in effect until a criminal case is resolved, and any violation of a CRPO is a crime.

-- SSOOPO: A Civil Stalking Protection Order or Civil Sexually Oriented Offense Protection Order significantly limits an alleged offender from engaging in behavior that has caused extreme mental distress on two or more occasions closely related in time.
+- CSPO or CSOOPO: A Civil Stalking Protection Order (CSPO) or Civil Sexually Oriented Offense Protection Order (CSOOPO) significantly limits an alleged offender from engaging in behavior that has caused extreme mental distress on two or more occasions closely related in time.
 Defendants who violate a SSOOPO can be charged with a new crime.

-Because protection orders often stem from underlying allegations involving domestic violence / family violence, stalking, or sex offenses, they can make for highly complex, high-stakes cases which can devolve into “he said, she said” arguments.
+Because protection orders often stem from underlying allegations involving domestic violence / family violence, stalking, or sex offenses, they can make for complex and high-stakes cases which can devolve into “he said, she said” arguments.
 They also create exposure to new criminal charges for: